 To change your habits, it’s crucial to identify your Tendency.

 Yes, I'm obsessed with my Four Tendencies framework.
 It explains so much!
 The world is much less puzzling and frustrating to me now that I understand the Four Tendencies.
-(Order my new book, The Four Tendencies here.)
+(Order my book, The Four Tendencies here.)

 When you know if you’re an Upholder, Questioner, Obliger, or Rebel, you’re better able to set yourself up for success.
 And if you’re trying to help other people to change their habits, you’re more effective.

 Don't know your Tendency?
 Take the quiz here.